 In elementary grades, schools may implement a wide variety of instructional strategies and language instruction programs.
 In these programs, students are either clustered with native English speakers or spread out in multiple classrooms to receive language instruction.
-Some instructional strategies teachers use to teach English are total physical response, use of student primary language, and incorporate multiple modalities such as listening, speaking, reading, and writing.
+Some instructional strategies teachers use to teach English are total physical response, use of the student’s primary language, and incorporating multiple modalities such as listening, speaking, reading, and writing.

 Some newcomer students are pulled out of class to receive English language instruction in listening, reading, speaking, and writing.
-Others might provide in-class one-on-one or a small group instruction during specific times.
-The use of small group instruction allows for students to engage and practice the language contributing literacy development.
+Others might provide in-class one-on-one or small group instruction during specific times.
+The use of small group instruction allows students to engage and practice the language contributing to literacy development.

 Language Acquisition Instruction in Secondary School

-Most newcomer programs in secondary schools are stand alone programs.
-A stand alone program focuses on English language development instruction and content area instruction.
-Some content area is sometimes offer support using a student’s native language.
-The goal of a newcomer program is to accelerate literacy and content area learning simultaneously.
+Most newcomer programs in secondary schools are stand-alone programs.
+A stand-alone program focuses on English language development instruction and content area instruction.
+Some content areas sometimes offer support using a student’s native language.
+The goal of a newcomer program is to accelerate literacy and content-area learning simultaneously.

-In secondary schools, English learner programs are sometimes offered as an ESL level 1 class for newcomer children.
+In secondary schools, English learner programs are sometimes offered as ESL level 1 classes for newcomer children.
 During ESL 1 class, English learners receive basic social English language skills.
 The language taught in an ESL level 1 class begins by teaching colors, numbers, and basic social language.

 How are students taught Language Arts, Math, Science, Social Studies?

 Learning academic content as a newcomer can be challenging but not impossible.
-Schools may take a different approach to teach content courses.
-Such approach depends on the school resources.
+Schools may take a different approach to teaching content courses.
+Such an approach depends on the school’s resources.
 Some school districts provide translated materials as much as possible.
 Others might provide modified materials without sacrificing content.